j0akl/imageprocessing2/readme.md

 Clamp was also sent to a static util, it clamps the value of a double[] to [0, 255].

+## Explaination for week 2

+We decided that the easiest way to represent layered images would be to store a map of BasicImages (now BasicLayers) with their names.
+The layered images can be saved to a directory, loaded, layers can be added by adding to the map, removed, etc. We decided that, from a GUI standpoint, it made the most sense for the client to select a layer and operate on it, rather than specifying the layer during each operation.
+This will make it easier to tell what buttons do, and what is being manipulated.

+We decided to add an export function that flattens the layers, either by adding or averaging, and saves the result to its own image file rather than a directory.
+This mimics the behavior of applications like Photoshop, which can save both .psd and other image formats.

+All File I/O is handled by static methods.
+This is better than having the operations directly controlled by the model.

 ## Changelog
 ### Week 2